Unsane

-Unsane is a 2018 American psychological horror film directed by Steven Soderbergh and written by Jonathan Bernstein and James Greer.
-The film stars Claire Foy, Joshua Leonard, Jay Pharoah, Matt Damon, Juno Temple, Aimee Mullins, and Amy Irving, and follows a woman confined to a mental institution after she is pursued by a stalker.
+Unsane is a 2018 American psychological thriller film directed by Steven Soderbergh and written by Jonathan Bernstein and James Greer.
+The film stars Claire Foy, Joshua Leonard, Jay Pharoah, Juno Temple, Aimee Mullins, and Amy Irving.
+Matt Damon has a cameo appearance as a detective.
+The film follows a woman confined to a mental institution after she is pursued by a stalker.
 The film was shot entirely on the iPhone 7 Plus.

 Unsane had its world premiere at the Berlin International Film Festival on February 21, 2018, and was theatrically released in the United States on March 23, 2018, by Soderbergh's production company Fingerprint Releasing and Bleecker Street.
 The film was a commercial success, grossing over $14 million on a budget of $1.5 million.
 It received generally positive reviews from critics, who mainly praised the performances, direction, cinematography and production values.

 Plot

-Sawyer Valentini is a woman who moves away from her home in Boston to escape a stalker.
-However, she is still traumatized, having a brief reaction while on a date.
-She talks with a counselor at Highland Creek Behavioral Center, unknowingly signing a consent form for voluntary 24-hour admission to a locked psychiatric hospital.
-She calls the police but they do nothing when they see the signed form.
-During the night, stress causes Sawyer to lash out through physical altercations with a patient and a staff member.
-As a result, the staff psychiatrist retains her for seven more days.
+To escape a stalker, Sawyer Valentini moves away from her Boston home.
+Still paranoid and traumatized, she talks with a counselor at Highland Creek Behavioral Center, who tricks her into signing a consent form for voluntary 24-hour admission to a locked psychiatric hospital.
+Sawyer calls the police, who can do nothing due to the signed form.
+During the night, stress causes Sawyer to lash out at a patient and a staff member.
+Consequently, the staff psychiatrist retains her for seven more days.

-Another patient, Nate Hoffman, reveals to Sawyer that Highland Creek is running a scheme to milk health insurance claims for profit.
+Another patient, Nate Hoffman, reveals to Sawyer that Highland Creek is running a scheme to exploit health insurance claims.
 They trick people into voluntarily committing themselves as long as the patients' insurance companies continue to pay; when insurance claims run out, the patient is "cured" and released.
 One day, Sawyer sees David Strine, her stalker, working as an orderly under the pseudonym George Shaw.

-Nate has a secret cellphone, and Sawyer uses it to call her mother, Angela, who attempts to get her out; Sawyer reveals to her mother about having been stalked, and explains that David is at the hospital.
-David intentionally gives Sawyer a large dose of methylphenidate, causing her to appear insane.
-That evening, he convinces Angela, who had never seen him before, that he is a hotel employee, and kills her.
+Borrowing Nate's secret cellphone, Sawyer calls her mother Angela.
+David gives Sawyer a large dose of methylphenidate, causing her to appear insane.
+That evening, when Angela arrives to attempt to get Sawyer out, David approaches her posing as a hotel employee, and kills her.